Polytech Montpellier Named “Responsible Campus of the Year”

-Five years after obtaining the national "Sustainable Development and Social Responsibility" (DD&RS) label, Polytech Montpellier has confirmed its pioneering position in this area by winning this year's "Responsible Institution of the Year" award at the French-speaking responsible campus awards.
-This distinction crowns ten years of commitment and mobilization within the engineering school.
+Five years after receiving the national “Sustainable Development and Social Responsibility” (DD&RS) certification, Polytech Montpellier has reaffirmed its pioneering role in this initiative by winning this year’s “Responsible Institution of the Year” award at the Francophone Responsible Campus Awards.
+This distinction crowns ten years of commitment and dedication within the engineering school.

 The Responsible Campus Awards recognize higher education institutions that have implemented the most inspiring and innovative sustainable development projects.
-This year, 27 projects were submitted by 19 French and international campuses committed to addressing social and environmental issues in their activities and teaching.
+This year, 27 projects were submitted by 19 French and international campuses committed to integrating social and environmental issues into their operations and curricula.

 A cross-functional approach

-It was in 2012, to be precise, that the school decided to structure its SD&SR action based on the framework law enacted during the Grenelle Environment Forum (2009), identifying the main areas of sustainable development and social responsibility.
-Through its Professors researchers, and staff, Polytech Montpellier's approach to training, governance, environmental management, social policy and regional roots, research, and innovation is intended to be cross-disciplinary.
-The primary objective is to ensure that every student, regardless of their specialization, is aware of these issues.
+It was in 2012, to be precise, that the school decided to structure its SD&SR initiatives based on the framework law enacted during the Grenelle Environment Forum (2009), which identified the key pillars of sustainable development and social responsibility.
+Through its Professors researchers, and staff, Polytech Montpellier’s approach—encompassing education, governance, environmental management, social policy and community engagement, research, and innovation—is designed to be cross-disciplinary.
+The primary goal is for every student, regardless of their major, to be made aware of these issues.

 By students, for students

-Next year, the school will go even further by offering students a tool to measure the carbon impact generated by their international travel.
-Presented in the form of a platform also designed by Polytech students, this tool, called Mobilan, " aims to encourage them to make better choices about their modes of transportation (plane, train, bus, or others) by taking into account not only price or speed, but also, and above all, their carbon footprint, " continues Lionel Torres.
+Next year, the school will take things a step further by offering students a tool to measure the carbon footprint generated by their international travel.
+Presented as a platform also designed by Polytech students, this tool, called Mobilan, “aims to encourage them to make better choices about their modes of travel (plane, train, bus, or others) by taking into account not only price or speed but also, and above all, their carbon footprint, ” continues Lionel Torres.

 A policy of continuous improvement